-Washington's 9.9% income tax begins January 1, 2028.
+Washington's Washington's 9.9% income tax (ESSB 6346) begins January 1, 2028.
 That means residency isn't a theoretical question — it determines whether your household pays 9.9% on income above $1 million.
-The confusion stems from Washington’s two separate tests for being treated as a resident and the narrow safe harbor that applies to those who already live here.
-The biggest source of confusion is that Washington’s 30-day safe harbor — the rule that lets a Washington-domiciled person avoid resident status — only applies to people already domiciled here.
-If you aren’t a Washington domiciliary, the 30-day rule is irrelevant to you; you face an entirely different test.
+The confusion stems from Washington's two separate tests for resident status, and the narrow safe harbor that only applies to those already domiciled here.

 Two ways Washington can treat you as a resident